Riot grrrl: Pacific Northwest and Washington, D.C.

 Meanwhile in the Washington, D.C., area, Beat Happening fan Erin Smith started her zine Teenage Gang Debs in 1987.
-In 1988, two DC women that had been in all-women punk bands there previously – Chalk Circle's Sharon Cheslow and Fire Party's Amy Pickering – joined forces with Cynthia Connolly and Lydia Ely to organize group discussions focusing on gender differences and sexism in the DC punk community.
+In 1988, two D.C. women that had been in all-women punk bands there previously – Chalk Circle's Sharon Cheslow and Fire Party's Amy Pickering – joined forces with Cynthia Connolly and Lydia Ely to organize group discussions focusing on gender differences and sexism in the D.C. punk community.
 The results were published in the June 1988 issue of Maximum Rock 'n' Roll.
 In November 1988, Connolly published the book Banned in DC: Photos and Anecdotes From the DC Punk Underground (79–85) through her small press Sun Dog Propaganda, and it was co-edited with Cheslow and Ely along with Leslie Clague.
-These conversations and the book laid the groundwork for riot grrrl when members of Bikini Kill and Bratmobile later came to DC in 1991.
+These conversations and the book laid the groundwork for riot grrrl when members of Bikini Kill and Bratmobile later came to D.C. in 1991.
 In fall 1989, Erin Smith visited Olympia and met Maffeo through Beat Happening's Calvin Johnson.
-Johnson had been in Go Team with Vail, and co-owned K Records with Candice Pedersen.
+Johnson had been in the Go Team with Vail, and co-owned K Records with Candice Pedersen.
 At the end of 1989, Cheslow began publishing her zine Interrobang?! focusing on punk and sexism, and the first issue included an interview with Nation of Ulysses (NOU).
 Vail saw a copy of this issue and was instantly captivated by NOU's aesthetic.